What are Infrared and Red Light Therapies?

 Benefit two – Red Laser Light therapy for hair growth

 Red Lasers emit polarized light, more powerful than LED.
 If can go deeper into the tissue but with some risk of accidental eye injury.
 Red light therapy for hair loss often employs devices such as helmets with built-in multiple red lasers sometimes mixed with red LEDs.

-Devices that work within invisible red light spectrum produce waves that go up to 2 inches deep and offer a wider range of well-studied and documented health benefits comparing to LED therapy.
+Devices that work within an invisible red light spectrum produce waves that go up to 2 inches deep and offer a wider range of well-studied and documented health benefits comparing to LED therapy.

-Benefits of Near Infrared Therapy
+Benefits of Near-Infrared Light Therapy

 - Provides pain relief;